My Jaw Clicks and My Teeth Hurt When I Wake Up - What's Wrong? product guide

 The Smile Solutions TMD Clinic

-Smile Solutions has Melbourne's only dedicated multidisciplinary TMD clinic.
+Smile Solutions has a dedicated multidisciplinary TMD clinic.
 The team includes:

-A specialist orthodontist who considers tooth position and skeletal relationships that may be contributing to the dysfunction.
+Dr Joshua Ch'ng and Dr Steven Smith, Specialist Orthodontists, who consider tooth position and skeletal relationships that may be contributing to the dysfunction.

-Osteopath Rachel Smith, who addresses the musculoskeletal component of TMD - the relationship between jaw function, cervical spine alignment, and whole-body posture.
+Dr Rachel Smith, Osteopath, who addresses the musculoskeletal component of TMD - the relationship between jaw function, cervical spine alignment, and whole-body posture.
 This dimension of TMD is frequently ignored in dental-only approaches and is often the missing piece.

 The diagnostic process